 Graduate students enroll for course work prior to the beginning of each session.
 Post-baccalaureate students are allowed to register for undergraduate courses during the registration period for seniors.
 Late registrations are accepted through the add period for each graduate session.
-Six eight-week sessions are offered each year.
+Accelerated sessions are offered throughout the year.